 I am always amazed at the long list of “possible” side effects that advertisers are forced to include in their commercials.
 They quickly go through the list as images of healthy, vibrate, and ridiculously happy people are shown in the background.
 They also often add soft pleasing music as well.
 I’ve noticed this strategy used a lot to promote antidepressants.

-Our society has been brainwashed into believing that the best way to relieve depression is to take drug.
-In some cases this may be true, but in most cases other steps can be taken to successfully end depression.
+Our society has been brainwashed into believing that the best way to relieve depression is to take a drug.
+In some cases, this may be true, but in most cases, other steps can be taken to successfully end the depression.
 I don’t buy the notion that tens of millions of people worldwide have a physical deficiency that requires them to take antidepressants to function normally.